The Predication Contract

 • What the variables are – i.e. how the world is represented in the program – is not defined in the contract.
 It doesn’t care.

 • Quantifier Predications only scope x variables.
 These are the only variables that represent “things in the world” (aka “individuals”), that we are solving for.
 Event (e) variables are handled differently since they are an implementation detail of the MRS that gets used by the predications.
-They are not relevant here and get described in a later section.
+They are not relevant here and get described in a another section.

 • This “idealized contract” has different requirements for Regular and Quantifier Predications.
 Regular Predications simply return True or False.
 Quantifier Predications return a set of answers consisting of variable assignments, iteratively.